UNE Triennial Convention Update – Going Virtual 2021

 - Local financial documents in conformance with UNE Bylaws and Policies;

-Members who have not returned their completed credential forms by 4 pm Eastern Standard Time on Friday, May 242, 2020 are:
+Members who have not returned their completed credential forms by Thursday, May 13, 2021 are:

 - Not eligible to participate on Convention Committees;